-ACA 1 (Aguiar-Curry) Local Voter Approval for Affordable Housing and Public Infrastructure\\: This bill lowers the vote threshold from two-thirds to 55% for approving local (city, county, and special district) general obligation (GO) bonds and certain special taxes for affordable housing, public infrastructure, and permanent supportive housing projects, and defines those terms.
+ACA 1 (Aguiar-Curry) Local Voter Approval for Affordable Housing and Public Infrastructure: This bill lowers the vote threshold from two-thirds to 55% for approving local (city, county, and special district) general obligation (GO) bonds and certain special taxes for affordable housing, public infrastructure, and permanent supportive housing projects, and defines those terms.
 This bill adds additional requirements by requiring a local proposition involving GO bonds or a special tax include all of the following:

-- (1) A requirement that the proceeds from the bonds or taxes be used only for the specified purposes, and not employee salaries or other operating expenses. - (2) A list of specific projects to be funded from the proceeds of the GO bond or special taxes. - (3) A certification that the city, county, or special district has evaluated alternative funding sources. - (4) A requirement that the city, county, or special district conduct both an annual performance audit and an independent financial audit, which will be posted in a manner making the documents easily accessible to the public. - (5) A requirement that the city, county, or special district appoint a citizens' oversight committee to ensure that the proceeds of the bonds or special tax are expended only for the purposes described in the measure approved by the voters.
+(1) A requirement that the proceeds from the bonds or taxes be used only for the specified purposes, and not employee salaries or other operating expenses.

+(2) A list of specific projects to be funded from the proceeds of the GO bond or special taxes.

+(3) A certification that the city, county, or special district has evaluated alternative funding sources.

+(4) A requirement that the city, county, or special district conduct both an annual performance audit and an independent financial audit, which will be posted in a manner making the documents easily accessible to the public.

+(5) A requirement that the city, county, or special district appoint a citizens' oversight committee to ensure that the proceeds of the bonds or special tax are expended only for the purposes described in the measure approved by the voters.

-Status: Died under a motion to reconsider on the Assembly Floor, 2020.
+Status: Pending under a motion to reconsider on the Assembly Floor, 2019.

-ACR 125 (Jones-Sawyer) Bias and Discrimination in Hiring\\: This resolution would have memorializes the California Legislature's support for policymakers in both federal and state governments to explore ways to promote the development and use of new technologies to reduce bias and discrimination in hiring and help reduce discrimination in employment in California, as specified.
-Status: Died in the Senate without further action, 2020.
+ACR 125 (Jones-Sawyer, Holden) Bias and Discrimination in Hiring: This resolution memorializes the position of the California Legislature that policymakers in both federal and state government explore ways to promote the development and use of new technologies to reduce bias and discrimination in hiring and employment.
+Status: Pending in the Senate Committee on Rules, 2019.

-AJR 7 (Gloria) Green New Deal\\: This resolution memorializes the Legislature's support for the US Congress to adopt climate policies, including those that might be adopted under the Green New Deal, which would build upon California's programs that have reduced greenhouse gas (GHG) emissions, create new green jobs, and improve disadvantaged communities.
-Status: Adopted, 2020.
+AJR 7 (Gloria) Green New Deal: This resolution memorializes the position of the California Legislature that the U.S. Congress should adopt climate policies, including those that might be adopted under the Green New Deal, that build upon California's programs that have reduced greenhouse gas emissions, create new green jobs, and improve the quality of life for disadvantaged communities.
+Status: Pending in the Senate Committee on Rules, 2019.